stntg/ThreePaneWindows/CONTRIBUTING.md

 - **Type hints** for all public APIs
 - **Docstrings** for all public functions and classes

+### Python Version Compatibility

+This project supports Python 3.8 and above.
+When developing, be aware of:

+1. **Python 3.8 Compatibility**: Some features require special handling in Python 3.8:
+   - Use `typing-extensions` for newer typing features (like TypedDict, Literal, Protocol)
+   - Avoid f-strings with `=` debugging syntax (Python 3.8 doesn't support it)
+   - Be careful with Unicode handling in Python 3.8
+   - Test your changes with Python 3.8 specifically

+2. **CI Testing**: The CI workflow uses different configurations for Python 3.8 vs newer versions:
+   - Python 3.8 uses `pytest_py38.ini` and skips certain problematic tests
+   - Python 3.9+ uses `pytest_ci.ini` for testing

 ### Code Quality Tools

 Before submitting, ensure your code passes all checks: